Glow plug (model engine): Fuel

 Glow fuel generally consists of methanol with varying degrees of nitromethane content as an oxidizer for greater power, generally between 5% and 30% of the total blend.
 These volatiles are suspended in a base oil of castor oil, synthetic oil or a blend of both for lubrication and heat control.
-In varying degrees of overall content.
 The lubrication system is a "total loss" type, meaning that the oil is expelled from the exhaust after circulating through the engine.
 The fuel ignites when it comes in contact with the heating element of the glow plug.
 Between strokes of the engine, the wire remains hot, continuing to glow partly due to thermal inertia, but largely due to the catalytic combustion reaction of methanol remaining on the platinum filament.
 This keeps the filament hot, allowing it to ignite the next charge, thus sustaining the power cycle.

 Some aircraft engines are designed to run on fuel with no nitromethane content whatsoever.
 Glow fuel of this type is referred to as "FAI fuel" after the aeronautical governing body of the same name, which requires such fuel in some competitions.